-Given the difficulties with using the many different FBA profit calculators provided by Amazon, there are now apps and extensions that offer this tool.
+Given the difficulties with using all of the different FBA profit calculators provided by Amazon, there are now apps and extensions that offer this service.
 The best of these is the Chrome Extension by AMZScout.
-This extension allows you to perform all of the calculations that Amazon’s FBA calculator does with one single extension.
+This extension allows you to perform all of the calculations that Amazon’s FBA calculator can do, but with the added benefit of coming as one single extension.

-The AMZScout Google Chrome Extension provides a built-in profit calculator that is within the greater framework of an excellent app with a full suite of tools for Amazon sellers.
+The AMZScout Google Chrome Extension provides a built-in profit calculator t which is within the greater toolkit of an excellent app with a full suite of tools for Amazon sellers.
 This app provides information on monthly sales, margin estimates, daily sales, number of reviews, general competitiveness of the niche, how optimized each listing is, and gives you a general idea of the potential for a product or search term

 Once you’ve found a product with good potential (potential score of at least 6), then you can look at the tools below each search result.
 By clicking on a particular product within the AMZScout app, you are given numerous other options.
 This includes finding the product directly on Alibaba based on matching images.
-More importantly for this topic, it allows you to open the profit calculator for each item.
+More importantly, it allows you to open the profit calculator for each item.

 How does FBA Calculator work?

 The AMZScout profit calculator lets you enter in several variables, such as the product cost, price you expect to sell at, additional per unit costs (catch-all for things like advertising, cost of shipping from your manufacturer to your shipping agent, giveaways, cost to ship to Amazon, etc.), and additional monthly costs.
-It uses this to estimate your monthly profit and revenue for an item like the one being researched, and even gives you the return on investment.
+It uses this to estimate your monthly profit and revenue for an item like the one being researched in the figure below, and even provides you with the return on investment figure.

 Return on investment is important because it states your profits in terms of how much money you are putting in.
 If I can make $20 from the sale of an item that cost me $20 total, I have made a 100% ROI.
 If I make that same $20 on an item that cost me $100, I only had a return of 20% on my spending.
 Clearly, a higher ROI is better, though it will depend on volume, return rates, and other factors to determine if a product is worth selling.

-The other important thing in the AMZScout Calculator is that it shows you estimated monthly storage costs.
+The other important thing to note is that the AMZScout Calculator shows you estimated monthly storage costs.
 Amazon continues to charge storage fees, and if the past is any indication, these charges will continue to increase substantially over the next few years.
-They have raised the month-to-month storage prices and substantially increased the long-term storage fees.
+They have raised the month-to-month storage prices and have substantially increased long-term storage fees.
 This means sending a massive quantity of inventory can be risky without previous sales history.

 What are the costs to sell on Amazon?

-FBA fees are a substantial part of your costs for selling on Amazon.
-These fees may seem small for an individual item, but as you sell hundred or thousands of units a month, they can begin adding up to massive amounts.
-The good thing is, many of the other costs associated with selling on Amazon will become marginalized as your volume increases.
-This includes things like the Amazon Professional Seller fee, which is the $39.95 monthly subscription fee to sell items on Amazon as a pro.
+FBA fees make up a substantial part of your costs for selling on Amazon.
+These fees may seem small for an individual item, but as you sell hundreds or thousands of units a month, they can begin to add up to massive amounts.
+The good thing is that, many of the other costs associated with selling on Amazon will become marginalized as your volume increases.
+This includes things like the Amazon Professional Seller fee, which is a $39.95 monthly subscription fee to sell items on Amazon as a pro.

 It is important to differentiate between fixed and variable costs.
 Your fixed costs can decrease in effect simply though increasing your sales, while your variable costs tend to scale proportionally to your items.
 Some variable costs actually scale down as you increase.
 This is especially true for items that can be purchased in bulk, such as shipping supplies, boxes, or even the product itself!
 Oftentimes, the amount your pay for your first order can be cut down significantly when you place a bulk order for tens of thousands of pieces.